apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Google’s Earbuds Are More Comfortable Than AirPods and Down to Their Cheapest Price All Year**
+**2 people charged in connection with house blaze that led to death of NC fire chief**

-You can read more about it [here](https://variety.com/2024/shopping/tech/best-google-pixel-buds-wireless-earbuds-deal-sale-1235695854/).
+You can read more about it [here](https://www.usatoday.com/story/news/nation/2024/03/31/house-fire-kills-fire-chief/73160989007/).

 ## Requirements
 - Python 3.8